E-commerce 10 min read

 Do not do this if you aren’t sure or are trying to find a workaround instead of actually fixing the problem – it will just create another issue.

-The product Brand isn’t always your company name: this is the company that manufactures the product.
+Remember that the product brand isn’t always your company name: it is the company that manufactures the product.
+Double check you’ve got this right.

 Images too small

-There can be numerous causes for this issue.
-You may have uploaded product thumbnails that are now being pulled in through your feed, your images may only be a preview of part of your product, or you may have uploaded an image that is below 100 x 100 pixels (250 x 250 for clothing).
+There can be numerous causes for this Google Shopping problem.
+You may have uploaded product thumbnails to Merchant Center that are now being pulled in through your feed.
+Your images may only be a preview of part of your product, or you may have uploaded an image that is below 100 x 100 pixels (250 x 250 for clothing).
 Depending on the issue, you can fix it in different ways.

-For a company that sells tiles, who relied on the manufacturer for images, they had no choice but to use what they were sent.
+We support a company that sells tiles, who relied on the manufacturer for images, so had no choice but to use what they were sent.
 Simply scaling the image would have resulted in a blurry picture, which would have been flagged again by Google.
 This resulted in us getting creative by dropping the thumbnail images into Canva and creating larger images using the thumbnail in a brick layout.

-If you think the image is not that important (usually because it is a secondary image and not the main one your feed uses), then you can just edit the product in Google Merchant Center and remove this one.
-If you’re unsure, simply make sure you image is at or above 250 x 250.
+If you think the image is not that important (e.g. it is a secondary image and not the main one your feed uses), then you can just edit the product in Google Merchant Center and remove it.
+If you’re unsure, simply check your image is at, or above, 250 x 250.
 For more information on image requirements, check out Google’s advice.

 Images too large

-A good standard for product images is 1000 x 1000 (if you’re using Shopify, this is what they suggest for product images).
+A good standard for product images is 1000 x 1000 (if you’re using Shopify, this is what they suggest).
 When downloading any images from photo editing tools like Photoshop or Canva, you’ll always see an option to compress the image.
 You could even take it a step further and convert your images to a WEBP format before uploading them to your site.

 Missing values